Two Factor Authentication¶

 To enable two factor authentication on your account, follow these easy steps:

-2. Login to CCR IDM portal here and click on OTP Tokens in the side menu.
+Login to the CCR Identity Management (IDM) portal and click on OTP Tokens in the side menu.

-You may view all OTP tokens linked to your CCR account by logging into the IDM portal here and clicking on the OTP Tokens menu option.
+You may view all OTP tokens linked to your CCR account by logging into the Identity Management (IDM) portal and clicking on the OTP Tokens menu option.
 This is where you can add new tokens for additional devices to your account or remove tokens you no longer need.
 You can add multiple OTP tokens to your account.
 If you're planning to change phones, be sure to add a token for your new phone before you get rid of your old phone.
 If you won't have access to both devices, disable 2FA on your CCR account prior to swapping phones.
-When you get your new phone re-enable 2FA.
+When you get your new phone, re-enable 2FA.

 Warning